phillf/GC-LAB-PROVISION/README.md

 _Developing The Project_

-This project has no dependencies but given the fact that the oldest version of Windows used is Windows XP it is reccomended that this script be tested on Windows XP.
+This project has no dependencies.
+It reccomended that versions be tested on:

+- Windows XP (Tested and working)
+- Windows Vista/7